-Your Student Services and Amenities fee (SSAF) funds services and non-academic support programs that can be used by all students.
+Your Student Services and Amenities fee (SSA fee) is a non-academic fee which funds services and support programs that can be used by all students.

-Most students (coursework and research), are liable for the SSAF at the University of Sydney.
+Most students (coursework and research), are liable for the SSA fee at the University of Sydney.

-You can choose to pay the fee upfront, or apply for an SA-HELP loan from the Australian Government.
+You can choose to pay the fee upfront or, if eligible, apply for an SA-HELP loan from the Australian Government.
 This loan allows you to defer all or part of your fee to the Australian Taxation Office.

 To be eligible for SA-HELP you need to be residing in Australia for at least one unit of study and be one of the following:

 You can apply for SA-HELP through Sydney Student.
-You need to do this before the next SSAF payable date (12 May or 12 October).
+You need to do this before the next SSA fee incurral date (29 June or 12 December).

 If you withdraw from your course or discontinue all units of study on or before the date the fee is payable, you will not be liable for the fee, and you will not incur a SA-HELP debt.